lwhela12/survey-creator/docs/progress.md

     *   Further reduced logo sizes for better visual balance
     *   Navigation: 16px, Homepage: 24px, Builder: 24px, Footer: 16px
     *   Ensured consistent sizing across all components

+**July 18, 2025 - Claude (UI Fixes & Branching Logic Implementation)**

+*   **Fixed Critical UI Issues**:
+    *   Fixed giant logo appearing at bottom of every page by adding missing CSS utility classes (w-3, h-3, w-4, h-4, etc.)
+    *   Removed cluttering editor tips and help text that was covering the flow editor
+    *   Made all buttons larger, colored, and more modern with improved styling
+    *   Redesigned SpreadsheetUpload component with clear upload button and modern icons
+    *   Increased font sizes throughout for better readability (xs: 14px, sm: 16px, base: 18px)
+*   **Implemented Advanced Branching Logic**:
+    *   Added support for NextLogic column aliases in spreadsheet uploads for dynamic conversation flows
+    *   Enhanced node creation to parse and store branching logic JSON data
+    *   Updated edge generation to create multiple branching paths with proper labels
+    *   Modified ChatClient to use branching logic with default fallback paths
+    *   Updated save/load functions to properly persist and restore nextLogic data for complex survey flows
+*   **Enhanced User Experience**:
+    *   Replaced remaining emojis with professional Lucide React icons
+    *   Added modern gradient button styling with hover effects and shadows
+    *   Improved visual feedback with loading states and clear action buttons
+    *   Streamlined builder interface by removing unnecessary help text
+*   The application now supports sophisticated branching conversational surveys with a clean, modern interface and fully functional visual flow editor.

+**July 19, 2025 - ChatGPT (Modern Preview UI Redesign)**

+*   Enhanced the Live Warren Preview chat UI for a modern, polished look:
+    *   Redesigned the chat container as a branded card with rounded corners, subtle shadow, and header showing the bot avatar and title.
+    *   Updated bot and user message bubbles to have consistent rounded edges, constrained width, and improved spacing and typography.
+    *   Styled the typing indicator bubbles for a sleeker animation and denser layout.
+    *   Aligned single-choice and multi-choice options as primary, pill-shaped buttons following brand guidelines.
+    *   Refined text, number, and statement input controls with fully rounded, light-blue backgrounds and simplified padding.
+    *   Adjusted the StyleEditor preview panel to flexibly fill available height, ensuring the preview scales with the editor layout.

+**July 18, 2025 - Claude (Professional UI Modernization)**

+*   **Removed All Emojis and Implemented Professional Icons**:
+    *   Installed Lucide React icon library for consistent, modern iconography
+    *   Replaced all emoji usage (🐰, 🏗️, 📊, 🎨, 🚀, etc.) with appropriate Lucide icons
+    *   Updated Navigation component with Home, Hammer, Palette, Rocket, Menu icons
+    *   Replaced rabbit emoji with subtle Rabbit icon in navigation logo
+    *   Updated all buttons, notifications, and UI elements with professional icons
+    *   Removed emojis from success/error messages, feature cards, and testimonials
+*   **Updated Brand Terminology**:
+    *   Changed "The Den" to "Dashboard" for professional clarity
+    *   Renamed "Burrow Builder" to "Survey Builder"
+    *   Updated "Warren Style" to "Style Editor"
+    *   Changed "Dig New Burrow" to "Create Survey"
+    *   Updated all references from "burrow" to "survey" throughout the application
+    *   Maintained "Warren" as the product name but removed overuse
+*   **Improved Visual Design**:
+    *   Replaced gradient backgrounds on feature cards with clean, minimal styling
+    *   Updated icon containers with subtle background colors instead of gradients
+    *   Added professional star ratings using Star icons instead of emoji stars
+    *   Improved notification styling with CheckCircle, AlertCircle, and XCircle icons
+    *   Enhanced form inputs and buttons with consistent icon usage
+*   The application now has a professional, enterprise-ready appearance with consistent iconography and clear, professional terminology suitable for educational institutions.

+**July 18, 2025 - Claude (Complete UI Modernization)**

+*   **Implemented Clean Navigation Structure with Sidebar**:
+    *   Created new Sidebar component with fixed 240px width navigation
+    *   Added collapsible mobile menu with hamburger icon
+    *   Integrated navigation items: Dashboard, Survey Builder, Style Editor, Analytics
+    *   Added user profile section and settings/logout links at bottom
+    *   Removed duplicate Navigation and NavBar components
+    *   Updated layout to use sidebar with proper responsive behavior (md:ml-64)
+*   **Updated Color Palette and Typography System**:
+    *   Implemented modern neutral color palette with clean grays
+    *   Created comprehensive CSS variable system for colors, spacing, and typography
+    *   Added Inter font as primary typeface with proper font weights
+    *   Established consistent spacing scale (4px to 96px)
+    *   Defined shadow utilities from subtle (shadow-sm) to prominent (shadow-xl)
+    *   Created modern border radius scale (6px to 16px)
+*   **Standardized Component Styling**:
+    *   Redesigned buttons with clean, modern styling (btn-primary, btn-secondary, btn-success)
+    *   Updated cards with subtle borders and shadows
+    *   Standardized form inputs with consistent padding and focus states
+    *   Created reusable utility classes for common patterns
+    *   Removed all !important declarations for cleaner CSS
+*   **Improved Layout and Spacing Consistency**:
+    *   Applied consistent padding and margins throughout
+    *   Fixed icon sizing with proper width/height utilities
+    *   Removed inline styles and replaced with utility classes
+    *   Standardized container widths and responsive breakpoints
+    *   Improved visual hierarchy with proper spacing tokens
+*   **Removed Brand Overload and Updated Terminology**:
+    *   Changed metadata title from "Warren" to "Survey Creator"
+    *   Updated sidebar branding to "Survey Creator by Nesolagus"
+    *   Removed excessive use of "Warren" throughout the interface
+    *   Maintained Warren as a feature name without overemphasis
+    *   Professional language throughout all components
+*   **Cleaned Up CSS and Removed Duplicates**:
+    *   Consolidated warren-* classes to use modern CSS variables
+    *   Removed redundant style declarations
+    *   Created clean utility class system
+    *   Improved CSS organization with clear sections
+    *   Maintained backward compatibility with legacy classes
+*   The application now has a clean, modern, professional appearance following the design principles of leading SaaS platforms like Linear, Notion, and Stripe, with minimal visual noise and maximum usability.